 At bars and pubs, tipping is uncommon.
 However at restaurants, it's likely you'll find that a service charge has already been added to your bill.
 In this case, no further tipping is necessary, but you can leave a little more if you're extra happy with the service.

 - If you are unsure if a service charge has been included, you can tip your server 10 percent to 15 percent of the total bill.
 You can also round up to the nearest even amount.
 If the service was truly terrible, you can try to dispute the service fee.

 - At fast food restaurants in Ireland, it's not necessary to tip.

-- Tipping bartenders in Ireland is simply not done and might even earn you an incredulous stare.
-If you'd really like to show your appreciation, you can offer to treat them to a drink.
+- Tipping bartenders in Ireland is rare, however, rounding up your bill or leaving small change is appreciated.
+If your bartender went above and beyond and you really want to show your appreciation, you can offer to treat them to a drink.

 - When you see a tip jar at a cafe or bistro in Ireland, know that tipping is totally optional.
 If you'd like, you can leave a few coins.